Floo33R/Pwnagotchi-Converter/README.md

 * [Usage of downloadPCAP](#Usage-of-downloadPCAP)

 ## General info
-These two scripts should help to download the handshakes from your Pwnagotchi.
+These three scripts should help to download the handshakes from your Pwnagotchi.
+If you only got a few handshakes to convert, you could use the [online converter tool](https://hashcat.net/cap2hccapx/), provided by hashcat.

 ## Setup on your local machine
 To run this script, you need to change some values in the script.